domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Remember that the future is not yet written.
 So when things look dark, do as my mighty mom would insist.
 Lace up your dancing shoes, and get to work. --Bruce Springsteen, American Singer-songwriter, in Springsteen on Broadway

-Your scientists were so preoccupied with whether or not they could that they didn't stop to think if they should. --Dr. Ian Malcolm character in Jurassic Park
+Your scientists were so preoccupied with whether or not they could that they didn't stop to think if they should. --Dr. Ian Malcolm, fictional character in Jurassic Park

 Everyone gets the experience.
 Some get the lesson. --T. S. Eliot, American-British Poet